 - else report Short BSR.

-For Padding BSR:
+For Padding BSR, a MAC entity shall:

 - if the number of padding bits is equal to or larger than the size of the Short BSR plus its subheader but smaller than the size of the Long BSR plus its subheader:

-- if more than one LCG has data available for transmission in the TTI where the BSR is transmitted: report Truncated BSR of the LCG with the highest priority logical channel with data available for transmission;
+- if more than one LCG of the MAC entity has data available for transmission in the TTI where the BSR is transmitted: report Truncated BSR of the LCG with the highest priority logical channel with data available for transmission of the MAC entity;

 - else report Short BSR.